tgvaughan/spymm/README.md

-WARNING: Given that this script can send mail to a large number of recpients, it is prudent to test out any configuration first using the `--dry_run` option, which simply lists the email addresses to which mail will be sent.
+WARNING: Given that this script can send mail to a large number of recpients, it is prudent to test out any configuration first using the `--dry_run` option, which quotes the number of messages that will be sent.
+Adding the `--verbose` option additionally displays the complete messages which will be sent.
+(This option can also be enabled for the final mail-out for additional peace of mind.)

 License
 -------